-Environmental values of soils relate to the ability of soils to support native vegetation and agricultural land use.
+Environmental values of soils relate to the soil types, the physical and chemical properties of soils, the ability of the soils to support native vegetation and pre-mining agricultural suitability and land use.
 Approximately 60 per cent of the mine site supported remnant native vegetation prior to mining, with condition of much of this area affected by the pre mining land use of grazing.
 Grazing occurred on a mixture of introduced and native pastures.

-Soil types present are shown in EIS Volume 4 Appendix L Mine Soils Assessment.
-A key limitation for most of the soils is the variable depth to underlying hard sandstone or manganese pan.
-For Tm1, Tm4, Eb1 and Eb3 soils, depth to saline or sodic subsoil will also limit depth of stripping while depth to strongly alkaline soil will limit the depth of useable material from soil Cr3.
+Soil types present within EPC 1690, are shown in EIS Volume 4 Appendix L Mine Soils Assessment.
+A key limitation for the majority of the soils is the variable depth to underlying hard sandstone or manganese pan.
+For Tm1, Tm4, Eb1 and Eb3 soils, depth to saline or sodic subsoil will also limit depth of stripping, while depth to strongly alkaline soil will limit the depth of useable material from soil Cr3.
 Further soil testing should be carried out prior to stripping to confirm stripping depths and other soil properties.